-This keto masala chai is pretty darn tasty and hits the spot since it's creamy, a little sweet, well-spiced, and so comforting to enjoy during some down time.
+This keto masala chai (also referred to as chai tea) is pretty darn tasty and hits the spot since it's creamy, a little sweet, well-spiced, and so comforting to enjoy during some down time.

-Each serving of masala chai is just 1 net carb.
+Each serving of this keto chai is just 1 net carb.

 What is Masala Chai?